Ashleyn943/idm221-an943/Content Text.md

 November 2023 to December 2023
 - Worked in team of 4 to propose app oneducating people about proper recycling technique
 - Designed, with the assistance of the team, prototypes for the app to provide direction for designing and creating the final app
-- Createdwireflow mockuptodemonstrate the functions of the app during presentation, getting the app a high appraisal value from potential clients
+- Created wireflow mock-up to demonstrate the functions of the app during presentation, getting the app a high appraisal value from potential clients

 Squabble: App Wireframe
 Project Lead App Designer